DarrylDalesandry/food-ordering-kiosk/README.md

 What this ultimately means, is that I can be a hobbyist web developer.
 I can make my own personal projects and enjoy what I am working on for myself.
-In a professional workplace, I could also make simple web apps simply for me, and to make other development work easier or to have something that the office could use to make work more fun.
+In a professional workplace, I could also make simple web apps simply for me, and for an office to have something simple to look at.
+It wouldn't be flashy or stylish, but it would be functional and pretty cool.

 I'm happy with that.